bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

 `save`), since they can automatically make use of this error handling.

 ### Implementing the Create Task List Mutation
+The body of our `Mutations::CreateTaskList` mutation will be very similar to the `create` method in the controller.
+We need to `authorize(...)` the action using the `TaskListPolicy`, associate the `TaskList` to the current user, and save the record into the database.

+Once we've finished with all the logic we need to perform, we need to return the result of the mutation.
+Since the result of our mutation has multiple fields, we return a Hash that contains keys for each field that we want to return.

+Using the `Mutations::CreateTaskList` mutation as an example, this would look like:

 ```ruby
 def resolve(input:)